zimHL/Turnstile-Solver/README.md

 !
 Initial release

 v0.0.2 ⋮ 10/28/2024
 !
-Modified the script, page.html is now in the scripts, made it faster and less resource intensive, modified the sync logic and made an async version, implemented logmagix logging
+Modified the script, page.html is now in the scripts, made it faster and less resource intensive, modified the sync logic and made an async version, implemented logmagix logging, added timer...
 ```

 ---